Interview by Lula Criado

 Moscow-based artist Julia Borovaya is fascinated with substances and their chemical and physical qualities.
 Her pieces of art fuse technology with molecules and add a new layer to what we know about hybrid art.
 With Edward Rakhmanov, Borovaya cofounded SAVE lab, a platform for collaboration between scientists and artists based in the basement of Moscow State University.

-In one of her earliest art projects, Liquid, Borovaya studied the behaviour, dynamics and physical characteristics (form, density, texture or quality) of different liquids from milk, oil and acrylic paint to various kinds of juices.
+In one of her earliest art projects, Liquid, Borovaya studied different liquids’ behaviour, dynamics and physical characteristics (form, density, texture or quality), from milk, oil and acrylic paint to various kinds of juices.
 The project is a compilation of 20 photo shoots and six phases based on the participants’ states of meditation: The first meeting with liquids, LIQUID~place, LIQUID~metamorphoses, Attack of Red, INDIGO people and Bionic.
-Borovaya recorded, with a very fast shutter speed, the exact moment in which the liquids crashed with the human body.
+Borovaya recorded, with a very fast shutter speed, the exact moment at which the liquids crashed with the human body.
 The project was completed in 2010.

 (Space of Objectlessness project)